 For example: A bakery that hires a plumber to repair a leak in the store’s bathroom would be hiring an independent contractor.11

-If labor laws allowed workers to provide such services as independent contractors and waive their legal protections, true employees would find themselves quickly displaced from the job site.
+If labor laws allowed workers to provide their services as independent contractors and to waive their legal protections, true employees would quickly be displaced from the job site.
 This would also pressure competing companies to do the same, reducing wages, job security, and workplace safety.12

-Hiring entities have to show that alleged employees independently made the decision to customarily engage in an independently established trade or occupation of their own to provide the services rendered.
+Hiring entities have to show that alleged employees independently decided to customarily engage in an independently established trade or occupation of their own to provide the services rendered.
 It does not suffice for the employer to show that it merely did not prevent the worker from engaging in such a business.13

-The phrase “independent contractor” is generally used to describe workers who have made the decision to go into business for themselves.14
+The phrase “independent contractor” generally describes workers who have chosen to go into business for themselves.14

 For example: A construction company hired siding installers, who provided their own tools.
 However, the installers had no instrumentalities of a business, like a business location or a business phone number, and did not receive income from anyone other than the construction company.
 The siding installers were employees.15